 - Steep reductions in petroleum are also necessary to meet our health goals.

 - Early action to decommission refining capacity is a critical component of the least-impact, most socially just, most feasible path to climate stabilization in California.

 - A planned, gradual phase-down gives us the time to develop sustainable alternatives for workers and communities economically dependent on oil.

 - Actions that limit refining in California can cut emissions across the petroleum fuel chain.

 - We must pair gradual reduction of refinery output with aggressive measures to insure clean mobility for all people.

 A. critical component of the report is addressing the challenges of transitioning workers and communities that are financially dependent upon the fossil fuel industry.
-Steve Garey, a retired oil refinery worker, former United Steel Workers union official and leader in the Blue-Green Alliance, spoke passionately about bringing workers and communities together to build a new economy.
+Steve Garey, a retired oil refinery worker, former United Steel Workers union official and leader in the Blue-Green Alliance, spoke passionately at the report’s press release about bringing workers and communities together to build a new economy.